The Ten O'Clock People: Reception

 George Beahm wrote in his encyclopedia of King stories that plot summaries can not do the story justice and that it must be read to appreciate the bizarreness.
 He further compared it to Invasion of the Body Snatchers.
 In The Essential Steven King, author Stephen J. Spignesi called it is a complete horror film told in 50 pages that begs for a film adaptation.

 Adaptations

 In May 2011, Making Ten O'clock Productions acquired the rights to adapt "The Ten O'Clock People" into a feature film starring Jay Baruchel.
 The film's plot is a modernization of King's original story and will be directed by Tom Holland.
 It was announced in July 2015 that the new title of the film is Cessation.

 In February 2021, it was reported that a television adaptation of "The Ten O'Clock People" was being developed by Fabel Entertainment.

+The audiobook adaptation of this story is read by actor Joe Morton.